viezly/docs/usage.md

 ## File diff

-Click on a file open a Git diff for this file:
+Click on a file opens a Git diff for this file:

 ![file-diff](_media/usage/file-diff.png)